 Students who are sick should not attend school in-person.

-The District will follow Illinois Department of Public Health decision tree (see below).
+The District will follow the Illinois Department of Public Health decision tree (see below).

 If the District identifies your child as a “close contact*” through internal contact tracing, the building nurse will contact parents/guardians directly.
-They will provide information regarding quarantine and what is needed in order to return to in-person learning.
+They will provide information regarding exclusion from school, for a period of 14 days, transitioning your child to temporary remote learning and what is needed in order to return to in-person learning.

-If another household member is symptomatic, even without receiving diagnostic testing or clinical evaluation, the members of the same household are considered to be a “close contact” and are required to quarantine for 14 calendar days from the onset of symptoms.
-If an individual in your child’s household is symptomatic, please keep your child at home and call your building nurse or principal immediately.
+If another household member is symptomatic, even without receiving diagnostic testing or clinical evaluation, the members of the same household are considered to be a “close contact” and are required to transition to temporary remote learning for 14 calendar days from the onset of symptoms if the symptomatic child is not tested within 24 hours of notifying the school of symptoms.
+If an individual in your child’s household is symptomatic, please keep your child at home and call your building nurse or principal immediately for guidance.